 From an SEO perspective, this meant moving from optimizing for keywords to optimizing for answers.

-Example: Pre-Hummingbird, “Who is the president of France?” would bring a set of web pages where you’d have to click for the answer.
-Post-Hummingbird, the answer “Emmanuel Macron” appeared instantly in a knowledge panel, pulling from structured sources like Wikipedia.
+So, pre-Hummingbird, “Who is the president of France?” would bring a set of web pages where you’d have to click through for the answer.
+Post-Hummingbird, the answer “Emmanuel Macron” would appear instantly in a knowledge panel, pulling from structured sources like Wikipedia.

 The real break from traditional search came with multi-turn interactions.
-AI-driven interfaces could remember what you just asked and carry that context forward, eliminating the need to re-specify parameters.
+AI-driven interfaces could remember what you had just asked and carry that context forward, eliminating the need to respecify parameters.

 A typical sequence:

-Traditional search treated each query independently.
+Traditional search treated each of these queries independently.
 AI Mode and ChatGPT remember the thread, carrying your constraints forward automatically.
 This is context retention — a core capability in multi-turn interactions.

 For SEOs and GEOs, this means:

 In practice, this means designing content ecosystems that span an entire topic or a set of related topics.
 You want the AI to see you as a consistently relevant, multi-turn, authoritative contributor.
-That’s why we’re seeing Google lean into penalizing websites that try to cover topics outside their core competency.
+This is why Google is leaning into penalizing websites that try to cover topics outside their core competency.

 We’ve now entered a stage where AI orchestrates multiple intents at once.
-Intent isn’t static.
-It uses the literal query, your past interactions, your profile, and real-time data to predict your next steps.
+Because intent isn’t static, it uses the literal query along with your past interactions, your profile, and real-time data to predict your next steps.

-As we examined last chapter, Google AI Mode might respond to “Plan a trip to Lisbon in October” by:
+As we examined in the previous chapter, Google AI Mode might respond to a query like “Plan a trip to Lisbon in October” by:

 For GEO, the challenge is ensuring your brand stays in the mix as the AI orchestrates these transitions.
 That means: